xenago/nix-scripts/README.md

 # nix-scripts

-Useful commands and scripts for use on Linux (Debian/Ubuntu is assumed).
+Useful commands and scripts for use on Linux.
+Debian/Ubuntu is generally assumed, though the majority is generalized.

 WIP project to collect and publish my notes/tools.